Are you looking for test card numbers?

 When the shopper is entering their card details, Drop-in tries to recognize the card brand.
 When successful, Drop-in renders the brand icon and the corresponding input field for the card security code (CVC, CVV, or CID).

-Co-branded cards issued in Europe are rendered by Drop-in according to the European regulatory guidelines (EU IFR Regulation 2015/751 article 8).
+Co-badged cards are rendered by Drop-in according to the co-badged card regulations for the applicable regions.
 This means that Drop-in renders all supported brands, and allows the cardholder to choose their preferred brand.
-This functionality is supported in version 3.18.2 and later.

 Stored card payments